mehmetboraezer/aws-lambda-unzip/README.md

 # aws-lambda-unzip

 **Unzip function for AWS Lambda**

-This function unzip the archive file and upload extracted files in the same location.
-After that delete the archive file from S3.
+The function extracts zip files and uploads files to the same S3 location.
+It should be waiting for S3 upload event.

+## Requirements

+- Python 3.6

-### License
+## License

 See [LICENSE](LICENSE)